 Social learning, especially with the new mainstream social media capabilities, is still so new, that every organization is trying to figure out what if anything to do with it.
 Social learning has tremendous potential and there is no shortage of ideas nor hype on how to leverage.
 In the end, it depends on the makeup of your user audiences — mainly age — on whether you need an introvert or extrovert social learning LMS.

-Stay tuned for our Top 5 Social Learning LMS providers in an upcoming post next week!
+Stay tuned for our Top 5 Social Learning LMS providers in an upcoming post next week.
+Thanks for reading!